 Council officers are recommending that Council Executive approves the sale of the property to West Coast Estates Limited.

 The former swimming pool at East Main Street, Broxburn was openly marketed for sale for a period of eight weeks between mid-August and early October 2023.
 No offers of any kind were received at the closing date, either from commercial developers or from community groups.
 In order to be seen to have fully exhaust the market, a second closing date was set.
 Again, no offers of any kind were received at that second closing date, either from commercial developers or from community groups.
 No community asset transfer applications have been received for this property.

 Therefore, Council Executive is being recommended to agree that the former swimming pool at East Main Street, Broxburn should be demolished with the cleared site being remarketed for sale as a potential town centre development opportunity.

 The former swimming pool in North Street, Armadale is a common good property and approval was previously given for officers to proceed with mandatory work relating to the proposed disposal of common good property.

-Detailed work in this area is ongoing and Council Executive has agreed it is desired that the former Armadale pool should be disposed of and that officers will provide a further report on this matter to a future meeting of the Council Executive at the earliest appropriate opportunity.
+Detailed work in this area is ongoing and Council Executive are being asked to agree it is desired that the former Armadale pool should be disposed of and that officers will provide a further report on this matter to a future meeting of the Council Executive at the earliest appropriate opportunity.

 When the council sells unused properties, proceeds from the sale help to fund future investment in infrastructure projects such as schools, parks, roads and care services for vulnerable people.
 The sale of unused assets is therefore an important funding stream that allows us to continue to invest in other services.
 Without that funding, less money would be available to maintain and improve local services in future.